How can I create SMTP credentials to use with Amazon SES? How can I authenticate to Amazon SES using SMTP credentials?

 - Choose Create.

 - Choose Download Credentials.
-This is the only time that you're able to download the SMTP credentials for this user.
+This is the only time that you can download the SMTP credentials for this user.

 By default, SMTP users are created with permissions for sending raw messages (ses:SendRawEmail).
 You can modify the SMTP user's permissions using IAM.
-For more information on Amazon SES permissions, see Controlling Access to Amazon SES.
+For more information on Amazon SES permissions, see Identity and access management in Amazon SES.

-After you create the SMTP credentials, you can configure these credentials to authenticate to Amazon SES depending on your email-sending method:
+After you create the SMTP credentials, you can configure the credentials to authenticate to Amazon SES depending on your email-sending method: